openmathdocs/precalc/readme.md

 ```bash
 xsltproc ./xsl/omd2html.xsl sample-article.xml > myfile.html
 ```

-TO DO: research how to cross reference between .html pages (perhaps using php and a .haux file?)

 ##### using `arara` to help with conversion
 You can perform the `xsltproc` conversion using `arara` directives.
 For example, let's say that we have